-This can be illustrated by one specific Chinese garden wall punctuated by differently shaped apertures - squares, circles, triangles, diamonds, etc- through which the garden is viewed sequentially.
-What could be a boringly predictable series of identical vistas is thus turned into more symbolic and mood-changing interpretations of the natural scene.
+This can be illustrated by one specific garden wall punctuated by differently shaped apertures—squares, circles, triangles, diamonds, etc—through which the garden is viewed sequentially.
+What could be a boringly predictable series of identical vistas is thus turned into symbolic, interesting interpretations of the natural scene.

 Gentle curves in a path can enhance the walker’s inner feelings and promote relaxation.
-A well-designed pathway can also be the best inviting form to an entrance of a building , and even a slight bend in a path can either increase or diminish the impact of a building.
+Even a slight bend in a path can be the best inviting form to the entrance of a building.

-A Chinese philosopher said “The architect is not a creator of life but a creator of built-environment.”
-Architects therefore must be conscious of that responsibility and remember that the value of their work lies in the spirit of service to humanity.
-However, we must also remember the ancient Swiss proverb that “ a good spectator also creates”.
+A Chinese philosopher has noted that “The architect is not a creator of life but a creator of built environment.”
+Architects, therefore, must be conscious of that responsibility and remember that the value of their work lies in a spirit of service to humanity.
+However, we must also remember the ancient Swiss proverb that “a good spectator also creates.”
 So the responsibility in both the design and appreciation of space is a mutual collaboration of designer and user.
-Without such collaborations our spaces become mere empty showcases of architectural egos (which, as we all know, can grow to excessive size!)
+Without such collaborations, our spaces become mere empty showcases of architectural egos, which, as we know, can grow to excessive size!

 Into The Future…….

-Our global future is – predictably – a contradiction of wonderful new possibilities and unexpected pitfalls.
-In terms of our designed and built spatial environments, there are enormous potentials for new forms of expression utilizing a vast array of new materials, computer-based (CAD) design systems and manufactured components and new, highly imaginative and liberating (Frank Gehry – inspired!) architectural freedoms.
+Our global future is—predictably—a contradiction of wonderful new possibilities and unexpected pitfalls.
+There are enormous potentials for new forms of expression in our designed and built environments.
+Such potentials would use a vast array of new materials and computer-aided design systems and manufactured components, along with new, highly imaginative, and liberating architectural freedoms such as those inspired by Frank Gehry!

-However, while such potentials may excite and stimulate designers into frenzied fantasies of self-expression, we must also watch out for such pitfalls as chaotic and disharmonic utilization of materials, the ‘design for design’s’ sake trend which celebrates lack of restraint and discipline, and a general tendency to forget what and for whom spaces are primarily built for ---people.
+However, although such potentials may excite and stimulate designers into frenzied fantasies of self-expression, we must also watch out for such pitfalls as chaotic and disharmonic utilization of materials, the “design for design’s sake” trend.
+This trend celebrates a lack of restraint and discipline, as well as a general tendency to forget that spaces are primarily built for people.

-In terms of designing “spaces for our future”, one of America’s most iconoclastic architects, John M. Johansen, suggests that, even in today’s whiz-bang, fashion-conscious, flavor-of-the-month world, most work by architects is faithful to that old tradition of “the tasteful arrangement of compositional elements”.
-This obviously is a waste of new possibilities and suggests that our updated approach to spatial design should be less concerned with gestural form and with masterworks of architectural ego, but rather with processes, with action, with the behavioral patterns and preferences of people and how all these might be effectively expressed.
-Our future cities and spaces may begin to look like one huge interconnected structure – something fluid, flexible, evolving and truly fantastic in every sense of the word.
-All it takes is faith in the future and a willingness to experiment with new options of spatial design, expression and utilization.
+One of America’s most iconoclastic architects, John M. Johansen, suggests that, even in today’s sensational, fast-paced, fashion-conscious world, most work by architects is faithful to that old tradition of “the tasteful arrangement of compositional elements.”
+Instead of perpetuating that old tradition, we might bring a new perspective to designing spaces for our future—a perspective that is less concerned with gestural form and masterworks of architectural ego and more concerned with processes, action, and the behavioral patterns and preferences of people.
+Our future cities and spaces may begin to look like one huge interconnected structure—something fluid, flexible, evolving, and truly fantastic in every sense of the word.
+All it takes is faith in the future and a willingness to experiment with new options of design, expression, and utilization.

-Alvin Toffler, in his masterpiece of futuristic thinking – Future Shock –suggests that: “technology is the common heritage of the human race.
-So we should celebrate the bold and the unfamiliar and trust in ourselves and our expressive abilities to craft spaces that, while unusual in ‘style’ and ‘design’, still resonate in the human spirit ---an evolving human spirit capable of greater and greater appreciation of options and new forms of personal and societal expression.”
+Alvin Toffler, in his masterpiece of futuristic thinking, Future Shock, suggests that technology is the common heritage of the human race.
+As such, let us celebrate the bold and the unfamiliar in the use of our technology.
+Let us trust in ourselves and our expressive abilities to craft spaces that, while unusual in style and design, resonate with an evolving human spirit capable of ever-expanding options and new forms of personal and social expression.

-Such contemporary philosophers as Carl Jung, Joseph Campbell and Thomas Merton have helped reveal the workings of the human psyche and have stimulated better and more empathetic design solutions reflecting the psychological needs of our time and our new understandings of the interacting process of our evolution in organic, holistic and ecological terms.
+Such luminaries as C. G. Jung, Joseph Campbell, and Thomas Merton have enhanced our understanding of the human psyche and have inspired design solutions that reflect the psychological needs of our time and the interacting process of our evolution from holistic, ecological, and spiritual perspectives.

-Just imagine the possibilities when we learn to combine new theories of quantum physics, cybernetics, systems dynamics, ecological interrelationships, chaos theory and non – linear concepts with emerging new structural and spatial potentials for biomorphic buildings, ‘bubble’ structures, levitation, web-frame engineering and endlessly flexible and fluid forms.
-Buildings and spaces no longer need be static formalities but rather exciting and dynamic accommodations for human evolution, which reflect the mutual participation of designer and designee in the creation and utilization of new and constantly evolving environments.
+New theories of quantum physics, cybernetics, systems dynamics, ecological interrelationships, chaos theory, and non-linear concepts are exciting.
+But they are even more exciting when combined with emerging structural and spatial potentials for biomorphic buildings, bubble structures, levitation, web-frame engineering, and endlessly flexible and fluid forms.
+Buildings and spaces no longer need be static formalities but, rather, dynamic accommodations for human evolution, which reflect the mutual participation of designer and designee in the creation and utilization of new and constantly evolving environments.

-Such fluidity and innovation reflects similar trends in society as a whole and in business and organizational systems where the old-style ‘pyramidal’ power structures and hierarchies are evolving into far more open and flexible networks of shared communication and mutual responsibility.
+Such fluidity and innovation reflect similar trends in society as a whole and in business and organizational systems where the old-style pyramidal power structures and hierarchies are evolving into far more open and flexible networks of shared communication and mutual responsibility.

-So goes architecture – hopefully!
-Let us emerge into this amazing serendipitous future, celebrating all the new freedoms, forms and functions of human interaction and the spaces that reflect these remarkable new dynamics.
-Such freedoms allow – and actively encourage – a vast diversity of forms far more expressive of individual, collective and cultural characteristics.
-There is no longer any need for bland “international” styles of architecture which tend to ignore and homogenize human experiences.
+So goes architecture—hopefully!
+Let us emerge into this amazing serendipitous future, celebrating all the new freedoms, forms, and functions of human interaction and the spaces that reflect these remarkable new dynamics.
+Such freedoms allow—and actively encourage—a creativity that is far more expressive of individual, collective, and cultural characteristics.
+There is no longer any need for bland international styles of architecture that tend to ignore and homogenize human experiences.
 We can now seek both diversity and unity simultaneously.
-That old cry of the Three Musketeers rings truer now than ever: “one for all and all for one”.
-We are all now in this process of mutual growth and expression together, and the faster we realize and rejoice in this, the faster our built environments will not only reflect our current characteristics but also, as they should, help shape our future growth and possibilities in a great soaring spiral of creativity and excellence in design.
+That old cry of the Three Musketeers rings truer now than ever, “One for all and all for one.”
+We are all in this process of mutual growth and expression together, and the sooner we realize and rejoice in this, the sooner our built environments will not only reflect our current characteristics but also shape our future growth and possibilities in a great soaring spiral of creativity and excellence.